 Students will mount three fish using three different techniques.
 Weekend fish classes take four days spread over two weekends.

-Day 1: Skin and flesh, as well as pattern and carve body for one fish.
+Day 1: Skin, flesh, and tan, as well as pattern and carve body for one fish.
 Approximately 6 to 8 hours.

 Day 2: Mount one fish on carved body, one on purchased body and one using fish fill method.
 Approximately 4 to 6 hours.